nategarelik/Nay8/Documentation/webhooks.md

 ```
 {
   "body": {
-    "message": "Jared is an amazing app"
+    "message": "Nay8 is an amazing app"
   },
   "sendStyle": "regular",
   "attachments": [],